April 16

 Read boring material.

-You’ll encounter a lot of dense literature on the test.
-Make sure your mind has practice focusing and analyzing things you don’t want to read - especially if you want to do better on the reading section.
+You’ll encounter a lot of dense literature on the test, and the PSAT loves to make questions harder by using super old texts that have old slang and sentence structure.
+Make sure your mind has practice focusing and analyzing things you don’t want to read – especially if you want to do better on the reading and vocabulary sections.

-Download the free Insider’s Guide to the ACT & SAT for even more in-depth tips.
+Download a free Guide to the ACT & SAT for even more in-depth tips.

 Pick up extra points (and avoid the pesky traps that the test-makers lay for unsuspecting students!) with this eBook’s useful advice and helpful test-taking strategies.